skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 				- has better viewing angles than LCD
 				- are quite brighter than LCD
 				- the plasma inside the display was very hot could even reach 1200 degrees, ie: the high power draw, and hot device
-			- LED (light emitting diodes) display
-				- uses arays of LEDs as pixels
-					- each led pixel has three diodes, each for red green and blue
-					- also needs a backlight
-					- has good brightness, and contrast
-					- very efficient, uses less power than traditional displays
 		-  Connectivity
 			-  they are connected by different outputs like:
 				- HDMI
+				- DVI
 				- VGA
 				- USB
+				- Display
 		- Terms
 			- Resolution: Number of pixels (column x row)
 			- Refresh rate: Number of refreshes per second (Hz)